Diego Martin: Heritage & Cultural Sites

-For a complete "Trini" Christmas a must is to visit Paramin Village to participate in its annual Parang events.
-This once a year annual event draws visitors from around Trinidad if not the world.
-Parang is a popular folk music originating from Trinidad and Tobago, it was brought to Trinidad by Venezuelan migrants who were primarily of Amerindian, Spanish, and African heritage, something which is strongly reflected in the music itself.

 Businesses

 The Diamond Vale Industrial Park, currently under management by E-Teck parks has spaces for approximately 30 tenants.
 This industrial park is one of the older parks having been established as far back as the 1980s, with one of its reasons being to take advantage of tax incentives which allowed the companies to operate in certain zones under The In Aid of Industry Act.

 There is at least one mall that is located in Diego Martin, Starlite Plaza.
 This mall was established as far back as the 1980s and was one of the earliest ones to have branches of at least three banks, Republic Bank Limited, Scotia and RBTT, as well as a supermarket, a gym, pharmacy and other stores.
 The location of the mall made it an easy drop in place on the way home for the pick up of groceries or to deal with one's personal affairs.